Membrane curvature: Clustering

 Multiple factors influence whether a lipid will exhibit positive or negative curvature.
 For example, the presence of double bonds in the tail of a lipid will increase the occupied space of the tail, and thus increase the lipid's propensity to induce negative curvature.
 In the figure, the different shape of lipids with a double bond - also known as unsaturated - can be visualized.
 However, a single conically shaped lipid will not induce curvature across an entire region of the membrane.
 Instead, clustering of similarly shaped lipids in one leaflet compared to the other is required to induce curvature.
 This difference in lipid composition between leaflets is actively formed and controlled within cells by proteins such as flippases, or removed to discourage curvature by proteins such as scramblases.
 When asymmetric lipid compositions are present and the membrane is unable to curve due to other surrounding factors, the membrane is destabilized - further supporting the crucial role that lipid composition plays in membrane curvature.
 When the membrane does curve, a higher number of lipids will be required to be present on the positive curvature side of the membrane to cover the increased surface area that is present compared to the negatively curved side.

+Conversely, cardiolipin, a cone-shaped lipid, shows affinity for curved membrane regions, which is compatible with cardiolipin self-associative clustering.